 The change I encourage there is an invitation to repair and restore your own sense of self and to bring those lessons and habits into an effort to repair and restore your world.

-They move from dependent infants to terrible toddlers, to determined and rebellious teens and through the course of adulthood, they evolve into confident, consensus-seeking adults who negotiate calmly, both personally and professionally, to establish their place in the world.
+They move from dependent infants to terrible toddlers, to determined and rebellious teens.
+Through the course of adulthood, they evolve into confident, consensus-seeking adults who negotiate calmly, personally and professionally, to establish their place in the world.

 Thankfully if motivated by our discontent, we can all choose change.

-And if you recognize the dysfunction of our social, economic and political systems rooted in the dis-ease of our leadership, then there are stories to inspire and empower you to challenge that leadership.
+If you recognize the dysfunction of our social, economic and political systems rooted in the dis-ease of our leadership, then we must share the stories to inspire and empower each other to challenge that leadership.

 That is the call to “servant leadership”.